WilliamJGrace/bank-tech-test/README.md

 # Bank Tech Test
-First Practice Tech Test

-Using JS with the Jasmine framework for testing.
+This commnand-line application was built with JavaScript using the Jasmine framework for testing.
-Have used ESLint for linting and karma and istanbul for code coverage
+I Have used ESLint for linting and karma and istanbul for code coverage.

 ## To run
 ```